 - Voice-controlled through Alexa.

 - Ring Bridge required (sold with starter kit or separately);

 - Hard-wired installation only.

-Best on Amazon: LITOM 12 LED Solar Landscape Spotlights
+Most Versatile: LITOM 12 LED Solar Landscape Spotlights

 The LITOM 12 LED Solar Landscape Spotlights are our top pick for their extra-wide directional beam that lets you highlight architectural details or cast a warm glow in dark corners.
 Place them in the ground using the sturdy stakes or mount them on a wall or fence (screws included).
 They automatically detect changes in the environment and adjust the brightness accordingly.